 Healthy Side: Butternut Squash Purée with Ginger and Browned Butter

-Delicious and creamy – chock full of nutrients Simple to prepare, just 3 main ingredients! – plus salt & pepper and parsley.
+Delicious and creamy – chock full of nutrients and simple to prepare, just 3 main ingredients! – plus salt & pepper and parsley.

 Browned Butter – also called beurre noisette, named because it smells like hazelnuts and has a similar nutty color, plus a nutty, toasted flavor.
 It enhances the flavor of almost everything!